dtuskippy/tester/README.md

 # Here we go!
--just playing
+- just playing
--not saying
+- not saying
--hope not staying!
+- hope not staying!